 We all want some actionable takeaways, I know.
 And while I can't tell you how much your baby needs to eat, I can give you a place to start at the table.

 When your baby is just learning to eat solid foods, provide them with 2-3 types of food on their plate at the beginning of a meal.
 Use my First Foods Guide to choose foods that will make a balanced meal.

 You can serve a variety of foods right from the beginning of giving your baby solid foods around 6 months of age.
 But each type of food at a meal only needs one piece.
 In a case like the small pieces of raspberries above you can give a few.
 Have a plate to the side with some left over food available if they eat what is on their plate.

 If you are feeding purees, start with just a jar.

 One day your baby might eat all of that, or more accurately mouth/gum all of it if you are doing baby led feeding (because at this stage it is very normal for babies not to actually ingest much!)
 The next day they might take just one thing and not want the rest.
 It is all normal!

 If you look at what they're eating as a window into what is going on in their body, you can actually learn a lot.
 Whether they're sick, growing, or bored, it can all be discovered through their eating habits.
-It is our job as parents to respect our baby's own needs, and to try our hardest not to impose our own worries and thoughts on them.
+Healthy eating patterns do not just mean one thing.
+Your baby's diet doesn't need to be something exact to be considered healthy and nutritious.